-By embracing agility and adaptability, cross cultural communication in the workplace allows businesses to work with people from a wide variety of backgrounds and cultures.
+By embracing agility and adaptability, cross-cultural communication in the workplace allows businesses to work with people from a wide variety of backgrounds and cultures.
 As a result, overall communication improves, bonds between coworkers grow, and the company’s performance reaches greater heights.
-Read on to find out more about cross cultural communication, the sources of miscommunication, and tips for improving intercultural communication.
+Read on to find out more about cross-cultural communication, the sources of miscommunication, and tips for improving intercultural communication.

-What is Cross Cultural Communication?
+What is Cross-Cultural Communication?

-Cross Cultural Communication Examples
+Cross-Cultural Communication Examples

-As much as companies stress the importance of communication, plenty of stories show the problems caused by a lack of effective cross cultural communication.
-The frustrating part is that many of these issues could be avoided with more education on other cultures.
+As much as companies stress the importance of communication, plenty of stories show the problems caused by a lack of effective cross-cultural business communication.
+The frustrating part is that many of these issues could be avoided with more education and information on other cultures.
 Take the example of Chinese company representatives invited on a factory tour of a business in the U.S. as a gesture of goodwill before signing a major contract.
 At dinner, a junior member of the American company met with the Chinese representatives and told the head of the delegation to “sit where you like.”
 That’s when the problems started.